Spy06/Custom-Logger/README.md

 # Custom-Logger
-A simple custom console logger that will make your console colorful
+A simple custom console logger that will make your debugging goes easier and make your console colorful

 ## Usage
 Instead of using this